For an explanation of the application process, first see Becoming a Participant.

 Each week consists of six days/seven nights starting on a Sunday evening and ending the following Sunday morning.

 The basic daily schedule begins with a late breakfast at 10 am, morning session at 11 am (90 minutes-2 hours), and lunch at 1 pm, followed by several hours of afternoon free time.
-The second half of the day resumes with a late afternoon session at 4 pm (90 minutes-3 hours), dinner at 7 pm, and the rest of the evening free with open social dancing starting around 9 pm.
+The second half of the day resumes with a late afternoon session at 4 pm (90 minutes-2.5 hours), dinner at 6:30 pm, and the rest of the evening free with open social dancing starting around 9:30 pm.

-This routine is broken up each week by two formal nights (one of which includes a formal dinner), a range of optional electives and non-dance activities, and a morning off towards the second half of the week.
+This routine is broken up each week by a range of optional electives and non-dance activities, a formal night with formal dinner, and a morning off towards the second half of the week.

 Candidates apply to the program and are grouped/placed into a specific week as part of the acceptance process.
 It is not possible to apply for a specific week and in fact the arrangement of the weeks is not predetermined and can change from year to year.

-Processing Balboa applications involves a panel of approximately eight to ten judges plus consultations with outside advisors, and can take upwards of 100 man hours each year.
+Processing Balboa applications involves a panel of approximately eight to ten judges plus consultations with outside advisors, and can take upwards of 60 man-hours each year.